Last Updated on October 6, 2021 by Anne-Marie

 Or you can brine two chickens and borrow a friend’s pressure cooker and cook up two at a time!

-What easy recipes can I make with Instant Pot whole chicken?
+What easy recipes can I make the chicken?

 - 2 teaspoons kosher salt